This article was reviewed and updated on June 22, 2020

 Ted Turner, founder of TBS, TNN, CNN, and Cartoon Network, says that, “Life is a game, and money is how we keep score.”

-For the 29 million businesses in the United States—28.7 million of which are classified by the Bureau of Labor Statistics as small businesses—money is certainly a very important record-keeping tool to determine how well or how poorly a business is operating.
-The numbers don’t lie in this regard, as the income statement of a business will determine if it is bringing in revenue, managing expenses properly, and if it’s generating enough profits to justify continuing—or to terminate the model in favor of greener pastures elsewhere.
+For the nearly 30 million small businesses in the United States—money is certainly a very important metric for determining how successfully a business is operating.
+The numbers don’t lie, as the income statement of a business shows if it is bringing in revenue, managing expenses properly, and if it’s generating enough profits to justify continuing—or needs to pivot in favor of something else.

-For a significant percentage of the 29 million businesses, the fundamentals of their business model might in fact be strong in terms of creating revenue, competently managing expenses, and being able to generate a good profit margin.
-However, the culprit might be their slow-paying customer base that creates inefficiencies within the business.
+For many of those nearly 30 million businesses, the fundamentals of their business model might in fact be strong in terms of creating revenue, competently managing expenses, and being able to generate a good profit margin, but poor cash flow can pull an otherwise healthy business down.
+That’s why effectively managing your accounts receivable (AR) is important.

-Using accounts receivable factoring could be important for your business if you are in fact operating within an industry where customers are usually granted—due to competitive reasons—10 to 90 days, or more, to pay for services.
+Using accounts receivable factoring could be important for your business if you are in fact operating within an industry where customers are granted payment terms to pay for goods or services.
+In some manufacturing industries and the textile industry, factoring is one of the financing vehicles of choice.

 400 Years of Factoring